Welcome to Luffa.info. Here is information, photos and video about the amazing Luffa sponge gourd.

 Luffa pods can grow arrow straight, slightly curved, or very curved.
 One luffa variety grows very short and wide sponges.
 These are typically used for pot scrubbers.
 Another type, grown more often for food, produces extremely thin long fruits.
 Seeds from straight ones tend to grow more straight ones, but a few curved ones usually appear.
 The curved ones make good back scratchers in the shower.
 When small, the fruits are very flexible and will conform to whatever shape they are against.
 This can result in some unusual shapes.
 Loofahs can also be much wider on one or both ends, usually the bottom.

 The ridged or angled luffa (Luffa acutangula) is a different species of luffa.
-It produces fiber but is often used as a food crop.
+It produces fiber and is often used as a food crop.
 It can be identified by the pronounced ridges that run along the skin lengthwise.
 It tends to be thinner, bent or curved, and more elongated than the Luffa aegyptiaca.
 Edible luffa found in markets is probably more often acutangula than the aegyptiaca species.
 Luffa acutangula is also commonly known as Patola in the Tagalog language of the Philippines.
 Luffa foetida is another scientific name for the angled luffa.

 The ball luffa or sponge cucumber (Luffa operculata) is another cultivated species.
 It is native to South America and produces rounded sponge pods with a spiky exterior skin.
+The other Luffa species, including aegyptiaca and acutangula, are natives of Asia or Africa.

 Growing your own loofahs is fun and rewarding.
 The plants are quite vigorous once they get established.
 They grow on vines that can reach 30 feet(9m) in length.
 A strong supporting trellis is a must.
 Chain link fence and lattice works great.
 The more support points the better.
 The fruits get very heavy.
 Luffa can be grown as a ground vine but it must be a weedless well drained area.
 The pods will tend to grow curved and deformed but may still get large.
 Luffa can often survive in partial shade with some direct sunlight but grow better in full sun.
 In a very hot dry climate they will need some watering as they tend to wilt if it gets too dry.
 Yearly rainfall here is typically 40 to 50 inches (102-127 cm) and our vines don't normally need extra water after the roots have developed.
 If the leaves are wilting noticeably they may need additional water.

-These plants grow as an annual with subtropical growth characteristics.
+Luffa plants grow as an annual with subtropical growth characteristics.
 They need a long hot growing season.
 Places like the US Gulf Coast and much of the southern US are plenty hot.
 Starting the plants indoors may work for cooler climates.
 We live around 36 degrees north latitude at 1700 ft(520m) altitude, USDA zone 7a.
 Find your zone here.
 Our outdoor season is long enough to produce some mature sponges planted outside from seed but later ones are often lost to frost.
 Starting them indoors and moving them outside after the last frost normally gives us a few more loofahs in the fall.
 Planting directly into the ground is almost as good for us.
 One year cool weather stunted our transplanted seedlings while seeds we planted in the ground sprouted and surpassed the older plants.
 Warm weather is necessary for growth.
 Germination rates may be slightly lower for outside plantings.
 Putting the seeds in a moist environment before planting helps increase germination rates.
 There can be a lot of variability in the time needed for germination.
 It could be 3 days or over 3 weeks!
 Usually it is about 7 to 10 days in ideal conditions.
 The drier and harder the seeds are, the longer they take to germinate.

 The time it takes for luffa growth, flowering, and maturity can vary widely between plants.
 It usually requires around 160 days or more, but it could be anywhere from 130 to 220 days or more.
 Some of the sources on our luffa links page also have botanical and growing information.